alissatroiano/Milestone-2/README.md

 * Create an interactive trivia game that is both informative and fun.

-* Present historical/factual information in a fun and teachable way.
+* Present historical/factual information in a fun and learnable way.

 Game Of Facts' target market is comprised of:

-* Men & women (ages 18-34) who enjoy history and are avid fans of George R.R.
-Martin' book series, 'A Song Of Ice and Fire' and/or the HBO's hit tv series, 'Game Of Thrones'.
+* Men & women (ages 18-34) who enjoy history and are fans of the, 'A Song Of Ice and Fire' book series and/or the HBO hit TV series, 'Game Of Thrones'.

-* Educators of world/global history that want to incorporate pop-culture and fun into their lessons.
+* Educators of world/global history that want to incorporate games and pop-culture into their lesson.

 ***NOTE: This game should not be played by anybody who has not finished the television or book series, as it may contain spoilers.***

+A full write-up of the target market analysis can be viewed [here](wireframes/targetmarket.pdf)

 User Stories were created during the development phase of this project to help the developer begin the wireframe process.